 Group size is capped at a maximum of seven people, to allow for space to join the close-reading dialectic.
 We will open a new group if more than seven sign up.
 Folks are always welcome to join to see if the format will work for them, with no pressure to commit, we will say that those who are serious about this undertaking are prepared for a multi-year engagement in this one-of-a-kind project, perhaps 3-4 years, or even more, if more is what it takes.
 These books are so rich, they are worth the time.
 Even though this is a multi-year project, and the end is as of yet undetermined (for the reasons indicated above), the job of a Symposium leader is to keep the study on track to completion.
 This is what makes iSymposium different from an informal book group, which tends to be much better at starting projects than finishing.

-The membership subscription cost at $250 for 10 months covers online fees and facilitators.
-This works out to less than $7 per session.
+The membership subscription cost at $20 for 10 months goes to supporting online fees.
 Your subscription reserves your space in the group for the year – like parking space.
 Since group size is very important, and capped at seven, you are guaranteed a spot at the table, when you return.
 We will record sessions (audio only) for the reference of those who are away and members of the group, and are not released to the general public, for private use only.